|Lakewood's City Council|

 Mayor Croft’s current term on the city council runs through March 2017.

-He also holds the rank of commander in the Los Angeles County Sheriff’s Department.
-He joined the department in 1985 and has had a variety of patrol, custody, and training assignments.
-Before his most recent promotion, Rogers spent six years as the captain of the Carson Sheriff’s Station.
+Rogers holds the rank of Assistant Sheriff in the Los Angeles County Sheriff’s Department.
+He joined the department in 1985 and has had a variety of patrol, custody, and training assignments, including at the Carson, Pico Rivera and Lomita Stations, Community Oriented Policing Services (COPS) Bureau and Regional Community Policing Institute.

 He has an M.A. in Sociology and B.A. in History from California State University, Dominguez Hills.
 He was named Outstanding Graduate of the CSUDH School of Social and Behavioral Sciences in 1984.